openfaas/openfaas.github.io/_posts/2020-04-17-introducing-faasd.md

 ![k3s logo](https://img.stackshare.io/service/10432/logo-k3s.png)

 So what about [k3s](https://k3s.io/)?
 I'm a big fan of Darren's work with k3s and I believe he was able to get so much interest in the project simply by inferring that it would be easier to use.

-It turns out that k3s nailed the bootstrap process and has dramatically reduced the memory footprint vs [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/), but it's still upstream Kubernetes and it does not intrinsically make Day 2 operations go away.
+It turns out that k3s nailed the bootstrap process and has dramatically reduced the memory footprint vs [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/), but it's still upstream Kubernetes and it does not intrinsically make the day to day any easier.

 ## Enter faasd